bgallenstein/11-27-Dry-Run-Instructions/README.md

 ## Monitor performance with CloudWatch dashboards

-When facing real world problems, it's important that your solutions include a feedback loop via metrics and alarms.
-This will allow you to monitor your solution's performance and react to errors or regressions.
-We have set up a very simple dashboard to illustrate how CloudWatch can help fill this role.
+When facing real world problems, it's important that the resulting solutions include a feedback loop via metrics and alarms.
+This will allow you to monitor your solution's performance and react to any errors or regressions.
+In this lab, we have set up a very simple dashboard to illustrate how CloudWatch can help fill this role.

 <details><summary>Instructions</summary>